-Canada Post Strike Information. *Updated Nov 12th* Click Here.
+Canada Post and Courier Information.* Update Nov 29th*.
+Click Here.

 U.S. & Canada orders only.
 Prices in CAD.